-Editor’s Note, November 18, 2021: See the latest on Salesforce’s Success From Anywhere strategy.
+Editor’s Note: See the latest on Salesforce’s Success From Anywhere strategy.

 The past year has brought about rapid and remarkable transformation that has forever changed us.

 At Salesforce, our culture is cultivated in our immersive spaces — from our Towers cropping up in cities around the world to our 140,000-person community gatherings like Dreamforce.

 We had to transform our approach to everything from our products to our events in order to meet the needs of our customers, partners, employees and communities.

 So we brought Dreamforce into the living rooms of our global community, and we introduced new technology like Work.com to help our customers navigate the pandemic.
 Today, we’re playing a life-saving role in vaccine management within organizations, and in dozens of cities, states, and countries with our Vaccine Cloud.

 An immersive workspace is no longer limited to a desk in our Towers; the 9-to-5 workday is dead; and the employee experience is about more than ping-pong tables and snacks.”